Ehud Sheleg

-Sir Ehud “Udi” Sheleg (אהוד שלג; born November 1955) is a British-Israeli businessman, art dealer and political figure.
+Sir Ehud Sheleg (אהוד שלג; born November 1955), nicknamed Udi Sheleg, is a British-Israeli businessman, art dealer and political figure.

 Early life

-Sheleg was born in Tel Aviv, Israel but is quoted saying “I was brought up, albeit in Israel, with the sentiment of very strong ties to Britain.
+Sheleg was born in Tel Aviv, Israel, but is quoted saying “I was brought up, albeit in Israel, with the sentiment of very strong ties to Britain.
 In the family of nations, this has to be my favourite one.
 Second to my homeland, of course".
 His father served with the Royal Air Force in the Second World War.

 Career

 Sheleg is a director of the Halcyon Gallery in London.
 It is 50% controlled through a British Virgin Islands company by the Tov Settlement, the Sheleg family trust.
 He donated over £3.4 million to the Conservative Party, between 2017 and 2019.